StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 ![Start script on boot](/AddingScriptToStartOnReboot.png?raw=true "Start script on boot")

+> [!IMPORTANT]
-Note: If you restart Smart Queue Management or change SQM settings, it will reset the CPU affinity changes and you will need to run the script again with `./performancetweak.sh`
+> Even though we have the local start up script....
+If you restart Smart Queue Management or change SQM settings,
+> it will reset the CPU affinity and you will need to run the script again with ./performancetweak.sh

 # Further Explanations
 If you are interested in more information please check out my wiki at https://wiki.stoplagging.com/books/technical-guides/page/sqm-with-nanopi-for-1-gbps-lines-with-openwrt#bkmrk-about-performance-tw